 The SMHAN is a local area network that interconnects the smart metering equipment within the consumer premises.
 The SMHAN also provides separation from SMWAN communication infrastructure allowing greater flexibility and choice of technology specific to meeting the challenges posed within different geographies or properties.

+Communication Service Provider Domain

+Smart Meter Wide Area Network (SMWAN)

-Communication Service Provider DomainThe SMWAN is comprised of three individual Communications Service Provider (CSP) provisioned wide area networks.
+The SMWAN is comprised of three individual Communications Service Provider (CSP) provisioned wide area networks.
 Commands, responses and alerts are routed to and from SME via a network addressed Communications Hub using standard network layer mechanisms over shared or insecure physical media.
 The DSP Access Control Broker (ACB) selects the appropriate CSP WAN according to the registration data held for each Device.